 Microsoft Excel is an application used for creating and editing spreadsheets.
 Spreadsheets are commonly used to working with sets of data containing text and numbers and for generating graphs and charts.

-It is also a great tool for creating posters, as the size of a slide can be changed to suit paper sizes and then the image options utilised to create posters without using image software.
-See more on our guide to Academic Posters (though of course you can make other kinds of posters using PowerPoint too).
+It is also a great tool for creating posters — see more on our guide to Academic Posters (though of course you can make other kinds of posters using PowerPoint too).

 Microsoft Access is used when working with databases using relational data.
 This is data held in tables which are then linked according to the relationships between the data.
 Access processes data using queries and you can use forms and reports to interact with the data in a user-friendly way.

 Once you've mastered the basics of whichever Office applications you want to use, you might want to look into further features that help with tasks.

 Microsoft have a selection of Office tips & tricks that can inspire you to work with these applications in different ways.

 They also have a series of guides on making your content more accessible when using Office applications.

 If you have specific questions about using Office, it is good to know where you can go to get answers.